peopleanalyst

 Philosophical problem

-It's just plain wrong to believe greatness is predestined by genes when the science shows skill is grown by anyone willing to practice deeply.
+It's simply wrong to believe that greatness is predestined by genes when it can actually be grown by anyone who practices in the right way.

 The plan